deshraj04/Coursera_Capstone/Data Description.md

 # Data Description

-This section describes the source of data for this project, as well as data cleansing and preparation for subsequent exploration.
+This section describes the data sourced for this project, as well as data cleansing and preparation for subsequent exploration.

 ## New York Location Dataset